jamesplease/react-ui-reference/README.md

 - Menu
 - Tooltip

+## Understanding the Examples

+Each example project has a `vendor` folder.
+You should think of the files in this directory as being the code that would be installed into `node_modules` were this an npm package.
+The API of vendor files is intended to be as general as possible.

+Each example _also_ includes an `example_X.js` file, which is a wrapper for the file in vendor.
+This is the "app code" you would write around the npm package to customize the component for your
+app: things like custom styles, animations, and so on.

 ## Technical Details

 The heavy lifting in this examples is done by a collection of libraries created by the React community.
 You can think